Skip to content

 Since the project is created from server-services-interceptor-archetype, it automatically loads the boilerplate code that implements a ready-to-use service interceptor.

-1. Open the AuditLogInterceptor class located in src\main\java (see A).
+1. Open the AuditLogInterceptor class located in src\main\java (see A in above image).

 Use dark colors for code blocksCopy